meisterplan/helm-charts/README.md

 ### Releasing a Chart

-- Consider bumping the version of the chart before deploying it.
+Charts will be automatically released on master build, when bumping the version within the `Chart.yaml`.
-- Run the tests before releasing the chart!
-- Run `make release-chart CHART=<chart-name>` to release the chart.